 - Eat/drink during happy hour: Many bars and cafes offer drink and meal specials during the quieter hours of the day (4pm-6pm).
 Some of these deals can be quite affordable; even the locals use them!

 - Get a job: Whether or not you have a working holiday visa there are plenty of opportunities to find backpack jobs in Cairns.
 Many hostels will give you a free bed in exchange for a few hours of labor.
-Refer to our backpacking Australia guide for more on working in Australia.

 - Do free shit: There are a ton of attractions in Cairns that don’t charge you any sort of entrance fee!
 None of these are dull or boring either.
 Check out any of these free things to do in Cairns while visiting.

 The hostels in Cairns can be dirt cheap but they can also be very mangy, practically third world at times.
 Be aware of how much you are willing to pay for and what you’re getting yourself into.
 Depending on where you’re staying in Cairns, the prices of accommodations can vary slightly too

 Many hostels offer discounts to long-term inhabitants.
 These deals usually cater backpackers with a working holiday visa.
 Staying at a hostel for a long period of time could be an awesome experience as everyone really gets to know each other, and the camaraderie is really fantastic.